sam-itt/teo-ng/README.txt

 In a terminal under Unix systems :
 1. Run ./fixdoscr.sh
 In a console under Windows/MsDos systems (djgpp) :
-2. Delete misc\pack\msdos folder if exists
+2. Delete the content of misc\pack\msdos folder if exists
 3. Run misc\pack\djmake
 In a console under Windows systems (mingw) :
 4. Run misc\pack\mgwmake